NewsUKArchive/fructose/README.md

 [Ios setup Example](e2eTests/fructose/setup.native.js)

 Once the promise resolves you will have access to a global fructoseClient.
 Use this client to tell your app to load components defined in your showcase files.

 ```
 global.fructoseClient.loadComponent('your component name')
 ```

-Your component is now ready for interigration by your testing library of your choice.
+Your component is now ready for interrogation by the testing library of your choice.
 We have used both [appium] and [detox]